apache/kyuubi/docs/community/improvement-proposals.md

 # Kyuubi Project Improvement Proposals (KBIP)

-The purpose of a KBIP is to inform and involve the user community in major improvements to the Kyuubi codebase throughout the development process, to increase the likelihood that user needs are met.
+The purpose of a KBIP is to inform and involve the user community in significant improvements to the Kyuubi codebase throughout the development process to increase user needs.

-KBIPs should be used for significant user-facing or cross-cutting changes, not small incremental improvements.
-When in doubt, if a committer thinks a change needs an KBIP, it does.
+KBIPs should be used for significant user-facing or cross-cutting changes, not minor incremental improvements.
+When in doubt, if a committer thinks a change needs a KBIP, it does.

 ## What is a KBIP?